IceDynamix/reliquary-archiver/README.md

   - when installing on windows, make sure to enable the "winpcap api-compatible mode". if this is grayed out for you, see [here](https://github.com/IceDynamix/reliquary-archiver/issues/2) for more details
+    - if you use wifi, enable `Support raw 802.11 traffic (and monitor mode) for wireless adapters`
   - when building on Linux, set the `CAP_NET_RAW` capability on the resulting executable (via [pcap(3pcap)](https://man.archlinux.org/man/pcap.3pcap#Under~5))
     ```sh
     sudo setcap CAP_NET_RAW=+ep target/release/reliquary-archiver